S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

 \subsection{Individual Rényi filter}

 The conventional privacy accounting approach involves a worst-case analysis of the privacy loss, assuming the global sensitivity for all individuals.
-This results in an overly conservative estimation of the privacy loss, as often datapoints with substantial support in the dataset have individual sensitivity that is smaller than the global sensitivity and only datapoints with less support in the dataset utilize the full sensitivity.
+This results in an overly conservative estimation of the privacy loss, as often a data point with many similar data points in the dataset has an individual sensitivity that is smaller than the global sensitivity and only those data points which have few similar data points in the dataset utilize the full sensitivity.

 An individual Rényi filter ~\cite{feldman2020individual}, is a way to implement personalized privacy accounting.
-The Rényi filter measures privacy losses individually via individual Rényi Differential Privacy (~\Cref{def:individual_privacy}) and guarantees that no datapoint's privacy loss will surpass a predefined upper bound $\rho(\alpha)$.
-This enables a differentially private mechanism, comprising a composed sequence of mechanisms $\mathcal{A}_1, \mathcal{A}_2, ..., \mathcal{A}_k$, to execute as many rounds as desired using datapoints that have not expended their privacy budget, as long as the accounting for individual Rényi privacy losses is sound.
+The Rényi filter measures privacy losses individually via individual Rényi Differential Privacy (cf. \Cref{def:individual_privacy}) and guarantees that the privacy loss of no data point will surpass a predefined upper bound $\rho(\alpha)$.
+This enables a differentially private mechanism, comprising a composed sequence of mechanisms $M_1, M_2, ..., M_{T_\text{max}}$, to execute as many rounds as desired using data points that have not expended their privacy budget, as long as the accounting for individual Rényi privacy losses is sound.